Tian Mingjian incident: Background

-It was reported that Tian had a quarrel with his superiors because they had forced his wife to have an abortion when she was pregnant with their second child, in accordance with China's One-child policy.
-Tian already had a daughter, but he came from the rural area in Henan Province, where strong traditional values emphasize siring a male child.
-Thus Tian secretly planned on having a son until someone in the army revealed his plan and the birth control officer forced his wife to have an abortion.
-By this time his wife was already seven months pregnant and died during the operation along with the unborn fetus (later discovered to be a boy).
+It was reported that Tian had a quarrel with his superiors because they had forced his wife to have an abortion when she was pregnant with their second child, in accordance with China's one-child policy.
+Tian already had a daughter; however, as he came from a rural area in Henan province, where strong traditional values emphasize having a male child, Tian secretly planned on having a son until someone in the army revealed his plan and the birth control officer forced his wife to have an abortion.
+By then, his wife was already seven months pregnant and died during the operation along with the unborn fetus (later discovered to be a boy).
+He had also been disciplined for beating another soldier.

+Official statement

+In an article published in Xiangchao(《湘潮》), a magazine sponsored by the Party History Research Office of Hunan Province, it was stated that Tian Mingjian usually pursued fame and profit, arbitrarily beat and scolded subordinates, and even gave gifts to the leaders of the regiment in order to be promoted.

+According the article, Tian Mingjian was once exposed for accepting bribes and subsequently demoted to the position of deputy platoon leader in the regiment.
+During his tenure in the regiment, a soldier clashed with Tian after his request for leave to visit relatives was denied, leading Tian to resort to violence against him.
+This incident prompted superiors to suspend Tian from duty for self-reflection and decide to reorganize the regiment.
+Dissatisfied with this decision, Tian clashed with company-level leadership and was instructed by regiment-level leadership to return home and engage in farming.
+Subsequently, Tian committed the shooting in the regimental area, hijacked a vehicle to the city, and later sparked a shooting incident at Jianguomen.

 Shooting

 Army base

-On 20 September Tian armed himself with a Type 81 assault rifle and killed the regimental political commissar on the drill ground.
+On 20 September, Tian armed himself with a Type 81 assault rifle and killed the regimental political commissar on the drill ground.
 He also killed three other military officials who were trying to stop him and injured at least ten more before fleeing the military base.
-While his fellow soldiers were ordered to change into civilian clothing in orders to not disturb the public when searching for the deserter, Tian hijacked a jeep and headed towards Beijing.
+While his fellow soldiers were ordered to change into civilian clothing under orders to not disturb the public when searching for the deserter, Tian hijacked a jeep and headed towards Beijing.
 Other reports stated he boarded a bus.